spakowiczlab/nlr-io/README.md

 The full citation will be added soon.

 The de-identified dataset `nlr-survival-deident.RDS` is currently only available upon request to academic researchers.
-Please send an email using your institutional email address to daniel.spakowicz@osumc.edu.
+Please direct email requests to daniel.spakowicz@osumc.edu using an institutional address.